Solvinity (DigiD)

 According to Privacy First, the takeover ban is the only right decision the Dutch government could have made.
 Any other outcome would, in our view, have been irresponsible and unlawful.
 Privacy First hopes that this decision sets a precedent to also take a critical look at the use of other services from outside Europe.
 This could represent a positive turning point in history.

-Besides the Firewall Foundation and Privacy First, the coalition consisted of initiator Eric Smit, Esther van Egerschot, Maxim Februari, Felienne Hermans, Bert Hubert, Joris Luyendijk, Caroline Nevejan, Reijer Passchier, Jelle Postma, Sander Schimmelpenninck, Karin Spaink, Marleen Stikker and Kees Verhoeven.
-This case was conducted pro bono by Matthijs Kaaks (Boekx Attorneys) and Roland Mans (Corten De Geer Attorneys).
+In addition to the Firewall Foundation and Privacy First, our coalition comprised the initiator Eric Smit, Esther van Egerschot, Maxim Februari, Felienne Hermans, Bert Hubert, Joris Luyendijk, Caroline Nevejan, Reijer Passchier, Jelle Postma, Sander Schimmelpenninck, Karin Spaink, Marleen Stikker and Kees Verhoeven.
+This case was handled on a pro bono basis by Roland Mans (Corten De Geer Advocaten) and Matthijs Kaaks (Boekx Advocaten).

-The Firewall foundation and Privacy First will continue to monitor further developments critically and will intervene again if necessary.
+The Firewall Foundation and Privacy First will continue to monitor developments closely and will intervene again if necessary.